-With the exception of the Audit and Risk Committee, the remaining Advisory Committees are directed by Council.
+With the exception of the Audit and Risk Committee, which though it reports to the Council, acts independently of the Council, the remaining Advisory Committees are directed by Council.

 5.4 Organisational Structure

 The organisational structure of the PSI is set out in figure 3.